Sew Many Machine Feet

 Start by learning about all the feet that came with your machine.
 READ the manual or take a class.
 Manufacturers typically include the feet most often requested or required for the most common sewing tasks and techniques.
 Check your accessories or parts included list to see exactly what sewing machine feet came with your machine.
 (If you purchased your machine used, the parts included list may be missing as well as some of the original feet.
 Keep reading!).

 You may not even be aware that you have a zipper foot.
 These are the most common feet included with almost all sewing machines: standard or zig zag foot, zipper foot, buttonhole foot, and blind hem foot.
 Your machine may have more and older “vintage” machines may have less.
+(Check it out: We also have a new blog post about zipper feet.)

 Popular Optional Sewing Machine Feet